itsS4nty/word_counter_web/README.md

 ## Usage

-As I mentioned above, you have to run the command
+You have to run the command
 ```
 npm i
 ```